qnngroup/qnngds/docs/src/contributing/develop.rst

 However, as a **developer**, you may want to update things like the ``README`` file, the ``LICENSE``, or add more complex features to the package.
-In each case, you will want to test those modifications before reveiling them to the great world.
+In each case, you will want to test those modifications before revealing them to the great world.

 When working on your new package, every push on your ``dev-pypi-yourbranch``